marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 2. Click on the "purchases" topic
 3. Click on "Messages" to see the JSON documents being sent by the connector

-## Load a MarkLogic Kafka connector instance
+## Load a MarkLogic Kafka sink connector instance

 Next, load an instance of the MarkLogic Kafka connector that will read data from the `purchases` topic and write it to MarkLogic.
-The `src/test/resources/confluent/marklogic-purchases-connector.json` file defines the connection properties for MarkLogic, and it defaults to writing to the `Documents` database via port 8000.
+The `src/test/resources/confluent/marklogic-purchases-sink.json` file defines the connection properties for MarkLogic.
 You can adjust this file to suit your testing needs.

-    ./gradlew loadMarkLogicPurchasesConnector
+    ./gradlew loadMarkLogicPurchasesSinkConnector

 In the Control Center GUI, you can verify the MarkLogic Kafka connector instance:

 1. Click on "Connect" in the left sidebar
 2. Click on the "connect-default" cluster
-3. Click on the "marklogic-purchases" connector
+3. Click on the "marklogic-purchases-sink" connector

-You can then verify that data is being written to MarkLogic by using MarkLogic's qconsole application to inspect the contents of the `Documents` database.
+You can then verify that data is being written to MarkLogic by using MarkLogic's qconsole application to inspect the contents of the `kafka-test-content` database.

-You can also manually configure an instance of the MarkLogic Kafka connector as well:
+You can also manually configure an instance of the sink connector:

 1. Click on "Connect" in the left sidebar
 2. Click on the "connect-default" cluster